msjarrett/exercises/adventofcode2022/README.md

     * Figured out "resources", rather than hard-coding my local data path.
     * Added a simple regression test for the first few days.
 * Day 12: Easy BFS.
 Mostly just ignored arrays.
 Got to reuse my earlier `Point`.
+* Day 13: All the Kotlin stuff! `sealed class` for nodes, labelled break, a bona fide flatten, a sort, type-casting, even a nullable Boolean as a trinary flag.
+The parse took awhile, but the implementation code was beautifully expressive.